By TMoM Team Member Rachel Hoeing

 “Don’t give her any other food until she tries what you gave her.”

 Check and check.
-Kid went to bed hungry more times than I can count.
+As a result, she went to bed hungry more times than I can count.

 “Just re-heat what she didn’t eat for lunch and serve it to her for dinner.
-She’ll get the picture.”
+Eventually, she’ll get the picture.”

 Did this until the food was so disgusting I would not even feed it to pigs.

 What else?
-I am sure someone out there has a sure-fire plan for my stubborn child, right?
+I am sure someone out there has a sure-fire plan for my stubborn picky eater, right?
 Each time I heard a new suggestion I felt like a bad parent for having a daughter who was so picky.
 I would try each idea, only to see the same results.

 HOLY CRAP.
 What was I doing?
 I suddenly saw myself from another person’s point-of-view and tried to figure out who this crazy woman was who was shoving food down her daughter’s throat.
 I put the food down, dismissed my daughter from the table and went upstairs for a good cry.
-I felt like I had failed.
+Had I failed?
 Why was my daughter like this?
 Was I to blame?

 He then looked at her growth chart and told me I had done a good job in getting my daughter the nutrients she needed.
 She was growing properly and she was healthy.
-Did she probably have some texture issues deep within that caused some of her finickiness?
+Yes, she was a picky eater.
+Did she probably have some texture issues deep within that caused some of her pickiness?
 Yeah.
 And could she have a little more meat on her bones?
 Probably.
 But all in all, my daughter was a healthy, normal kid.

-At that point, I clocked out.
+After that appointment, I clocked out.
 I clocked out of my job as Sergeant Eat More.
 I was done.
-I was no longer going to make mealtime miserable.
+No longer were we going to have miserable dinners.
 It was just not worth it.
-Was it more important to make one meal that the entire family would eat (which of course came with tears and arguing) or was it better to make steaks for three of us and noodles with butter for my daughter and sit down as a family for a delightful dinner which resulted in communication, laughs and time together?
+Was it more important to make one meal that the entire family would eat (which of course came with tears and arguing)?
+Or, was it better to make steaks for three of us and noodles with butter for my daughter and sit down as a family for a delightful dinner which resulted in communication, laughs, and time together?

 I opted for the latter.

-It is nice to have happy family dinners again.
+Finally, we had peaceful mealtimes once again.
 At this day and age, the last thing in the world I ever wanted was for my daughter to develop any kind of negative association with food.
-We all know the struggles that tweens and teens can face, and I want her to be comfortable in her body and know that finding a balance and being healthy is what is most important.
+Above all, I want her to be comfortable in her body and know that finding a balance and being healthy is what is most important.